rama-2402/files-production-tracker/README.md

 * **Current Velocity** -> Shows the Velocity (count/duration) of files being processed
 * **Target Velocity** -> Shows the Expected Velocity to be maintained to meat the Target set

+## Shrinkage Tracker
+An Excel Macro Tool for keeping track of the team's shrinkage